robthide37/A3dp-Slicer/doc/How to build - Linux et al.md

 # Building SuperSlicer on UNIX/Linux

 SuperSlicer uses the CMake build system and requires several dependencies.
 The dependencies can be listed in `deps/deps-linux.cmake` and `deps/deps-unix-common.cmake`, although they don't necessarily need to be as recent as the versions listed - generally versions available on conservative Linux distros such as Debian stable or CentOS should suffice.

-Perl is not required any more.
+Perl is not required anymore.

 In a typical situation, one would open a command line, go to the SuperSlicer sources, create a directory called `build` or similar, `cd` into it and call: